PParthPrajapati/EC311Project/README.md

 3. **`ascii_test`**:
    Handles the rendering of ASCII characters on a VGA screen by determining character placement, fetching bitmap data, and outputting appropriate RGB values for text and background.
 4. **`ascii_rom`**:
-   stores the 8x16 pixel patterns for ASCII characters and provides the appropriate row of pixel data for a given character.
+   Stores the 8x16 pixel patterns for ASCII characters.
+Using the character’s ASCII code and the row index, it outputs the corresponding row data to render the character’s bitmap.

 ### Top Module Inputs:
 - **dot**